GalvinPython/DeleteJavaCheck/README.md

 Another thing to note is that this file will most likely be permanently deleted, so remember to run the right version of Java on newer installations

 # Future updates
+- Improved error handling (1.0.0.3)
-- Will scan both launchers automatically, provided that they are in the default location
+- Will scan both launchers automatically, provided that they are in the default location (1.0.1)

-# Updating
-This doesn't have an auto updater, but there will be an update at the end of every week, so until that's implemented, check back here every once in a while.
-Most updates won't be QOL (Quality of Life) updates, but mainly just error handling or improving the code, so it's not important to be on the latest release
+  - A text file will be provided to those who have their launcher in another location